 The only reason their body remains upright is because of the tremendous amount of force elicited by the abdomen.

-Anyone who I have ever taken sprinting for the first time has told me that for the next couple of days they felt like they had done 1000+ sit ups, and this just after 5 or 6 short sprints.
+Anyone whom I have ever taken sprinting for the first time has told me that for the subsequent couple of days after the session, they felt like they had done 1000+ sit ups—and this just after 5 or 6 short sprints.

-Not only does sprinting work your abs like nothing else, but it is also the best form of exercise for burning fat.
+Not only does sprinting work your abs like nothing else, but it is also the best form of exercise for burning body-fat.

-Start sprinting this week and kill to birds with one stone!
+Start sprinting this week and kill two birds with one stone!

 4. Loaded Carries

 Have you ever watched the Met RX “World’s Strongest Man” competition?

 If so, you’ll notice that loaded carries are a staple in these events.

 Not only are loaded carries one of the most functional and fundamental lifting patterns, but they are also great exercises for strengthening of the abdominal wall, external obliques, and lower back.